 AES is required to comply with the following restrictions imposed by the Government of India, Ministry of External Affairs.
 An Indian citizen applicant must meet all three of the following criteria to be eligible to apply for admission:

-b. the student should have come from an American/international system of education (outside of India with the exception of the American School of Bombay and the American International School of Chennai) and has to return to the American/international system of education, and
+- The student should have come from an American/international system of education and must return to the American/international system of education outside of Delhi, and

 - The student is in a critical stage of education and studying in the AES is important for the student’s education.

 The American Embassy School defines ‘critical stage of education’ as grades 10-12.